 How can you talk to God today about those emotions and areas?
 How has he been trying to connect with you?
 You can write a poem, song, spoken word, or even just use bullet points.
 Use this emotions chart to help you when you feel stuck.
 If writing is difficult for you, you can draw out what you feel instead.

 Sometimes it can feel difficult to use words to express what we feel, and we need help.
 Music is a great way to understand and express our emotions.
-Listen to our “Insecure” and “Lonely” playlists to help you work through what you feel.
+Listen to our “Insecure” and “frozen to chosen” playlists to help you work through what you feel.

 DIY How to Start Praying